Note

 Deploy apps to AKS using ACR

-At this point, your client machine is connected to the cluster and you can proceed to use kubectl to configure the cluster and deploy your applications.
-If you are also testing the Azure Container Registry (ACR) service, you can follow the instructions below.
+At this point, your client machine is connected to the cluster and you can use kubectl to configure the cluster and deploy your applications.
+If you're also testing the Azure Container Registry (ACR) service, follow the instructions in the next section.

 Docker registry secret for accessing local ACR

-If you are deploying application images from a local ACR, you will need to store a secret in order for the Kubernetes cluster to have access to pull the images from the registry.
-To do this you will need to provide a service principal ID (SPN) and Secret, add the SPN as a contributor to the source registry and create the Kubernetes secret.
-You will also need to update your YAML file to reference the secret.
+If you're deploying application images from a local ACR, you need to store a secret so the Kubernetes cluster can access and pull the images from the registry.
+To create this secret, provide a service principal ID (SPN) and secret, add the SPN as a contributor to the source registry, and create the Kubernetes secret.
+You also need to update your YAML file to reference the secret.

 Add the SPN to the ACR